Killer of Sheep: Production

 Burnett used grant money from the UCLA School of Film to help finance the film, but delayed production because his first choice of actor was in prison and he wanted to wait until he was paroled.
 Meanwhile, he made the short film The Horse.
 When the university insisted he make his thesis film with or without his first-choice actor, Burnett cast Henry Sanders.

-Directed by Charles Burnett, Killer of Sheep was shot in Watts on a budget of less than US$10,000 ($38,000 in 2016 dollars) over roughly a year's worth of weekends in 1972 and 1973, with additional shooting in 1975.
+Killer of Sheep was shot in Watts on a budget of less than US$10,000 ($38,000 in 2016 dollars) over roughly a year's worth of weekends in 1972 and 1973, with additional shooting in 1975.
 In 1977, Burnett submitted the film as his Master of Fine Arts thesis at the School of Film at the University of California, Los Angeles.
 Burnett said he also intended to make the film a history of African-American music and filled it with music from a variety of genres and different eras.
-Burnett also kept a stable job while Killer of Sheep was being shot, spending his time working at an agency reading scripts and synopsis.
+Burnett also kept a stable job while Killer of Sheep was being shot, spending his time working at an agency reading scripts and synopses.